jhsu802701/rails_from_scratch_rails5/09-01-new_admin.md

 Enter the command "git checkout -b 09-01-new_admin".

 ### admin_create.rb
-* Create the file create_admin.rb with the following content:
+* Create the file admin_create.rb with the following content:
 ```
 #!/usr/bin/env ruby